ekr/draft-rescorla-rfc-jit/draft-rescorla-rfc-jit.md

   thus may appear in multiple Versions.
 Each document has a document identifier D which is persistent through the life of the document and refers to the latest Version.
-- Version refer to specific instances of a Document.
+- Versions refer to specific instances of a Document.
 All versions of a given document have the same semantics.
-Each version has a unique version identifier under the document, as in D.V.
+Each version has a unique version identifier under the document, as in D.V, indicating version V of document D.

-In this design, documents would proceed through the IETF process as usual until they got to IESG approval.
-At the point where they were approved by the RFC they would receive a document identifier and the initial version would be published, e.g., at https://rfc-editor.org/documents/D.0.
+In this design, documents would proceed through the process as usual until they were first published as an RFC.
+At the point where they were published by the RPC they would receive a document identifier and the initial version would be published, e.g., at https://rfc-editor.org/documents/D.0.

-Once the initial version was published, new versions could be immediately published based on approval from either the responsible Area Director (or perhaps the WG Chair), who would be responsible for confirming that the changes did not change the document semantics.
+Once the initial version was published, new versions could be immediately published based on approval from the
+Area Director (or perhaps the WG Chair), who would be responsible for confirming that the changes did not change the document semantics.

-This allows for errata, etc. to be immediately applied to the document in place.
+This process allows for errata, etc. to be immediately applied to the document in place.
 Note that this is consistent with AUTH48 process because the AD can sign off on changes after IESG approval (see
 {{consensus-rfc}} for more on this).
-Moreover, the stakes here are quite low because we can always publish a new Version that reverts any change.
+Moreover, the stakes here are quite low because we can always publish a new Version that reverts any change which has been inappropriately applied.

-## Editing

-In this model, V.0 can be published without any professional editing other than what occurs during the normal WG and IESG process.
-This is intended to favor rapid publication over perfection, but is still compatible with editing.
-There are two primary options:

-- Post-publication editing: The document can be edited after publication with the edits being folded into new versions.
-This will happen naturally to some extent with active documents as readers find issues, but it also provides a way for professional editing to be fed in.

-- Pre-publication editing: In cases where the IESG deems a document to be particularly hard to read, it can be sent for initial editing prior to publication.

-It is also possible to do a combination of these, with some level of pre-publication editing followed by subsequent volunteer and professional post-publication editing.
-Because it is easy to mint new versions, getting the first version perfect is less important.

-## IANA Interaction

-Because documents contain IANA considerations sections, these considerations MUST be accurate.
-This can be achieved in one of two ways (1) the document can be held until IANA actions are complete or (2) the document can refer to an external registry but not have any code points in it.
-The former seems preferable, as it avoids having a published version with incorrect code points and the IANA actions can be finished during IETF review.
-Note that it is not necessary for the IANA actions to be perfect, as the IANA considerations section and the IANA registry can be adjusted after the initial version is published.

 # Mapping onto the RFC Series {#mapping}